ymcatwincities/openy/.github/PULL_REQUEST_TEMPLATE.md

 Make sure these boxes are checked before asking for review of your pull request - thank you!

-If there is a new feature, please create PR against 8.x-1.xx-dev branch If this is a bug fix - use 8.x-1.x branch.
+If there is a new feature, please create PR against 8.x-1.xx-dev branch.

+If this is a bug fix - use 8.x-1.x branch.
 We'll tag for release if the bug is critical asap or tag for release next bug fix release until critical issue arrived.

 ## Steps for review